-Swimming in the sea, and in rivers and lakes, is one of life’s great thrills, and there are plenty of places to do it.
+Swimming in the sea, in rivers and in lakes, is one of life’s great thrills.
+Luckily, there are plenty of places to do it.

-From the chilly waters of Orkney and Alaska to the warm Pacific, you can call it ocean swimming, call it wild swimming or call it plan old swimming.
-But whatever you call it, you gotta learn to be safe as you swim..
+From the chilly waters of Orkney and Alaska to the warm Pacific.
+Call it ocean swimming, wild swimming or plain old swimming.
+What’s important is that you learn to be safe as you swim.

 Five Learn To Swim Wild Tips